A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Discussion

-Based on our Bayesian implementation of the survival g-formula, there are two important directions for future research.
-First, our version of the survival g-formula is based on the non-iterative conditional expectation formulation, but under the same identifying assumptions, one may also use the iterative conditional expectation formulation to derive an alternative g-formula with nested sequential regression \citep{Wen2021}.
-Each approach has its own advantages and disadvantages.
-For example, the non-iterative conditional expectation formulation requires fitting models for both the outcomes and confounders across time points, whereas the iterative conditional expectation formulation only requires fitting models for the outcome conditional on confounder and treatment histories.
-However, the seemingly easier modeling task does not render the Bayesian implementation of the iterative conditional expectation formulation more convenient.
-This is because the outcome model at time point $t$ will depend on imputed outcomes at time $t+1$ (going backward in time), which depends on the model fitting at time $t+1$.
-This multiple-stage regression would require nested Markov Chain Monte Carlo and may introduce additional computational challenges.
-A Bayesian nonparametric implementation of the iterative conditional expectation formulation for survival data is a subject for future research.
-Second, as in most longitudinal observational studies, we have been operating under the key assumption of sequential ignorability for identifying the causal effects of treatment regimes.
+Based on our Bayesian implementation of the survival g-formula, there are several important directions for future research.
+First, we have primarily focused on a binary time-varying treatment, whereas the original development of the g-formula can also accommodate a continuous time-varying treatment under slightly modified identification assumptions.
+Although it is possible to expand Theorems \ref{thm:thm-bs} - \ref{thm:thm-new-gform} to a continuous treatment $A_t$ and generalize \eqref{eq:new-gform} accordingly, the longitudinal joint score may now depend on the conditional density of the continuous treatment in each period and would necessitate additional computational considerations.
+The finite-sample performance and practice considerations of the new g-formula with a continuous time-varying treatment are an important direction for future research.
+Second, as in most longitudinal observational studies, we have been operating under the key assumption of sequential ignorability for identifying the causal effects of treatment strategies.
 Although the sequential ignorability assumption is not verifiable from the observed data alone, an important direction for future investigation is to develop systematic sensitivity strategies to assess the impact under unmeasured baseline and time-varying confounding.
-With a point treatment, \citet{hu2022flexible} recently developed a sensitivity function approach to bias-correct the observed outcome under unmeasured baseline confounding, and considered BART for coherent posterior inference under violation of the unconfoundedness assumption. \citet{brumback2004sensitivity} and \citet{cheng2022doubly} have developed sensitivity functions to assess the impact of unmeasured baseline and time-varying confounding for marginal structural models with uncensored outcomes.
-We are not aware of the explicit development of a sensitivity function based on the g-formula, and it would be of substantial interest and value to develop our approach further to integrate a confounding function, characterized by interpretable sensitivity parameters.
+With a point treatment, \citet{hu2022flexible} recently developed a sensitivity function approach to bias-correct the observed outcome under unmeasured baseline confounding and considered BART for coherent posterior inference under violation of the unconfoundedness assumption.
+With a time-varying treatment, sensitivity methods that address unmeasured confounding and outcome misclassification bias for parametric g-formulas have been studied by \citet{danaei2016weight,bijlsma2019impact} and \citet{Edwards2018}.
+It would be of substantial interest and value to develop these existing sensitivity methods further under the BART implementation of the proposed survival g-formula.